 We are planning to use the allocated funding to fund the following strategies:

 - Teaching Assistants in class in the morning to support and target needs of children especially in English and maths.

 - Additional support in-class as well as targeted interventions so all children in receipt of Pupil Premium Grant achieve Age Related Expectations in both Key Stages.

-- Curriculum enrichment – music tuition, school trips, after school sports.
+- Curriculum enrichment – support with music tuition, school trips, after school sports.

 - Teaching Assistant to provide social skills groups and in-class support.